chanronnie/INeedMyBean_ExcelDashboard/README.md

 The end-users (the owners) should be able to identify:
 - the monthly sales and transaction trends
 - the peak sales period
-- the best-selling menu items by transactions
+- the best-selling menu items by orders

 **Data Source**:<br>